david-alade/david-alade.github.io/projects/webcrawler.md

 title: Web Crawler
 ---

 The following is a python web crawler that traverses a website called "fakebook".
-The program implements the HTTP protocol to login to the site, and get pages from it.
-The goal of this crawler was to look for secret flags that are hidden throughout the site within the html code.
+The program implements the HTTP protocol to log in to the site and get pages from it.
+The goal of this crawler was to look for secret flags that are hidden throughout the site within the HTML code.

 ## Code